peschkaj/dotfiles/README.md

 ```

 ### Prepare for spacemacs

+[spacemacs](https://spacemacs.org) is an emacs starter kit on steroids.
+Just visit their home page if you want to know more.

 **N.B.** First emacs launch is going to take _forever_.
 If any of the ELPA repositories are down, this launch will fail until they're available.